scientific-python/repo-review/.github/CONTRIBUTING.md

 Nox handles everything for you, including setting up an temporary virtual environment for each run.

+You can also use `nox -s run -- .` to run an example set of checks on a repo.

-# Setting up a development environment manually
+## Setting up a development environment manually

 You can set up a development environment by running: